adrianhall/adrianhall.github.io/_posts/2018-08-14-how-to-deploy-graphql-api-serverless-framework.md

 * A policy document for allowing access to the DynamoDB table
 * An IAM role for implementing the policy document

 I haven’t covered these here since I covered them in my prior article and they are identical in form.
-If you want to see what they look like in-situ, check out [the final serverless.yml file on the GitHub repository](https://github.com/adrianhall/sls-appsync-backend).

 There is a little complexity here, however.
 When I was doing a CloudFormation template, I could use operations like `!Join` and `!GetAtt`.
 These are not available with Serverless Framework.
 Instead, you have to use the JSON versions — mostly because Serverless Framework translates the configuration into a JSON CloudFormation file.
 That means using arrays and objects and the `Fn::` versions of the functions.
 As an example, the resource definition for the `AppSyncDynamoDBPolicy` became a bit cumbersome: